Maureen Paley: 2010s-

+2020s-

+In recent years, Paley created two new gallery spaces, Studio M at Rochelle School near Shoreditch in 2021 and in 2025, she opened an additional space in Tillmans former East End studio at 4 Herald Street.

 Paley was interviewed for the Art Agency, Partners podcast In Other Words in 2020 and an episode of Talk Art in 2022.
 In 2023, she was invited to deliver the 15th annual Dasha Shenkman Lecture in Contemporary Art at the University of Guelph, Canada.

+In 2026, AWITA, the Association of Women in the Arts, launched the biennial The Maureen Paley Award aimed at women and non-binary professionals working in the visual arts.

 Artists

 Maureen Paley represents numerous living artists, including:

 Other activities

 Paley supports the programmes of Artists Space, Creative Industries Federation, Open School East, Serpentine Gallery, The Showroom, Studio Voltaire, and White Columns.
 She is also a patron of Camden Arts Centre, Chisenhale Gallery, ICA, London, Michael Clark Company, South London Gallery, Tate, Artangel, the Whitechapel Gallery, Charleston, Peer, and Pallant House Gallery, as well as a supporter of the Gallery Climate Coalition (GCC).

 Recognition

 The Evening Standard included Paley in London's 50 most influential people in art and design in 2008 and 2009.

 In 2009, Paley was placed at 87 (from 70 the previous year) in ArtReview's art world Power 100 list; the citation drew attention to the presence of gallery artists at major events, such as Rebecca Warren at the Serpentine Gallery and Wolfgang Tillmans at the Venice Biennale.

 In 2022, the gallery was listed as one of the '15 best art galleries in London.'